 Conclusion

 While New Jersey doesn’t require a specific saltwater fishing license, registering with the NJSRRP is mandatory for most anglers.
 By following these guidelines and staying informed about current regulations, you’ll be well-prepared for a successful and legal fishing experience in New Jersey’s coastal waters.
-Remember to always check for updates on the official NJDEP website before your fishing trip, as regulations may change.
+Always check for updates on the official NJDEP website before your fishing trip.